svmk-data-science/tess-ensemble-classification/README.md

 ### Data Processing & Feature Engineering

 Data pre-processing was conducted to ensure consistency and model readiness.
 Instances with ambiguous or non-confirmed dispositions (e.g 'FA'.'APC', 'PC' and missing labels) were removed, in addition to features that were missing value or those unsuitable for median imputation.
 Auxillary limit features did not provide meaningful predictive value and were excluded from the sample.
-The remaining numerical features were imputed using median values and transformed using logarithmic scaling to reduce skewness and stabilise variance.
+The remaining numerical features were imputed us  ing median values and transformed using logarithmic scaling to reduce skewness and stabilise variance.
 Data was then scaled using StandardScaler to ensure consistent feature magnitudes.
 The final dataset reduces to 2054 instances and 22 features, providing a clean and structured input for model development.
 The dataset was subsequently split into training and testing subsets for model development and evaluation.
 To address class imbalance, SMOTE (Synthetic Minority Oversampling Technique) applied to the training subset to prevent data leakage.

 ### Feature Selection & Dimensionality Reduction